ihucos/counter.dev/posts/pwyw.md

 PWYW-Model for a while.
 In fact counter's technical architecture is build to at least cover operational costs which such low service fees.
 But should you use PWYW for your next project?
 The answer might not surprise you: probably not
-- expect you think you know what you are doing.
+- except you think you know what you are doing.

 In the end I want to thank all paying users and say that I truly appreciate all donations.
 There are users which are onboard from the very beginning which